I Could Live in Hope

 I Could Live in Hope is the debut studio album by American indie rock band Low.
-It was released on December 2, 1994, on Vernon Yard Recordings.
+It was released on February 18, 1994, on Vernon Yard Recordings.

 Background and composition

 A reaction to the abrasiveness of alternative rock in the early 1990s, when grunge had reigning popularity, Low "eschewed conventional songwriting in favour of mood and movement."
-Influenced by Brian Eno and Joy Division, the band, working with long-time producer and New York underground mainstay Mark Kramer, favored slow-paced compositions, a minimum of instrumentation and an economy of language.
+Influenced by Brian Eno and Joy Division, the band, collaborating with long-time producer and New York underground mainstay Mark Kramer, favored slow-paced compositions characterized by minimal instrumentation and an economy of language.

+The band named the album after stopping for sandwiches in Hope Township, New Jersey.

 Reception

 I Could Live in Hope received generally positive reviews from contemporary music critics.
 Writing for the Chicago Tribune, Greg Kot felt that "its heavy-lidded drama creeps by in all-enveloping slow motion" and called it "the best record made for those dreary, nothing's-going-on-and-I-want-to-crawl-into-a-hole afternoons since Galaxie 500's debut."